-The most serious, but uncommon, side effect metformin can cause is lactic acidosis.
+Although very rare, metformin’s most serious side effect is lactic acidosis.
 In fact, metformin has a “boxed” — also referred to as a “black box” — warning about this risk.
-A boxed warning is the most severe warning the Food and Drug Administration (FDA) issues.
+A boxed warning is the most severe warning that the Food and Drug Administration (FDA) issues.

 Lactic acidosis is a rare but serious problem that can occur due to a buildup of metformin in your body.
 This buildup causes a pH imbalance in your body.
 It’s a medical emergency that must be treated right away in the hospital.

 - extreme tiredness